The Project has reached the finalisation of the 'detailed design' phase of the Project.

 Some of the latest designs can be viewed below.
-For all the latest design renders, visit our Schematic Design Gallery.
+For a more detailed update on detailed design, visit our Project Stories page.

 EARLY AND ENABLING WORKS